JeremyTallant/sales_dashboard/README.md

 # Online Retail Sales Dashboard in Excel
 ## Project Overview
 This project aims to provide an in-depth analysis and visualization of an online retail sales dataset.
 The dataset includes transactions from December 1, 2010, to December 9, 2011, for a UK-based and registered non-store online retail company.
 Specializing in unique all-occasion gifts, the company's client base is predominantly wholesalers.
+A key part of this analysis involves creating an interactive dashboard to visualize key metrics and effectively communicate insights.
 ## Data Source
 This dataset is sourced from the UCI Machine Learning Repository.
 Citation: